 How did people shop before the internet?

-People visited physical stores
+People visited physical stores.

-People shopped using catalogues
+People shopped using catalogues.

-People went to actual banks
+People went to actual banks.

 How did people work and learn before Google?

-People looked things up in encyclopaedias and books
+People looked things up in encyclopaedias and books.

 Research for school or work was done using physical books.
-Encyclopedias were a valuable resource, and libraries were essential for accessing information.
+Encyclopedias and dictionaries were a valuable resource, and libraries were essential for accessing information.
 Instead of googling for resources or using online learning platforms, people would learn from others or books.

 People used typewriters and fax machines